Physical Therapist Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for physical therapist roles in Washington DC?

-The H-1B is the most common route, as physical therapy qualifies as a specialty occupation requiring at least a Doctor of Physical Therapy (DPT) degree.
+The H-1B visa is the most common route, as physical therapy qualifies as a specialty occupation requiring at least a Doctor of Physical Therapy (DPT) degree.
 EB-3 immigrant visa sponsorship is also common in this field given chronic staffing shortages.
-Some international PTs enter on J-1 exchange programs through clinical training placements, though J-1 work authorization is strictly program-specific and not a direct employment pathway.
+Some international PTs enter on J-1 visa exchange programs through clinical training placements, though J-1 work authorization is strictly program-specific and not a direct employment pathway.

 How to find physical therapist visa sponsorship jobs in Washington DC?